Open Hours: Gardening hours will be 8 am until dusk.

 Prohibitions: No stealing of anything is permitted and will result in an immediate loss of plot with no refund.
 Smoking and alcoholic beverages are not permitted in the Community Gardens.

 Over-Abundance: Crops must be harvested once they are mature.
 It is the responsibility of the plot holder to harvest regularly.
 Surplus crops may be donated to The Kitchen, but it is the plot holder's responsibility to communicate with the Kitchen Manager, make sure the surplus crops can be used by The Kitchen, and then deliver surplus crops to The Kitchen.

 Plot Assistance: If a plot holder is unable to tend his/her plot for an extended period of time, the plot holder should arrange with another gardener for assistance.
 If you want someone to work your plot or pick your vegetables when you are sick or away, give that person a signed note.
 This note should be presented on site if requested by any Pictona employee or the Master Gardener.

 Plot Neglect: All plots will be inspected during the growing season.
-If a plot appears untended (un-harvested or weeds overgrown), the gardener will receive a “weedy warning” email or other notice from Pictona or the Pictona Garden Club.
+If a plot appears untended (un-harvested or weeds overgrown), the gardener may receive a “weedy warning” email or other notice from Pictona or the Pictona Garden Club.
 If the plot is not tended within 7 days of the first warning, the gardener will receive a second warning.
 The second warning will explain that the gardener has 7 days from the date of the second notice to tidy the plot, and if the plot is not tidied by the end of those 7 days, the plot will be reassigned to another gardener, and the garden contents and plot rental fee will be forfeited.
 Abandoned plots will be cleared immediately and offered for readoption.